New Research: 21% of Companies Fail to Respond to Live Chat Requests

 In a world of instant communication (i.e. Skype at work, Facebook Messenger at home), you now need to serve your customers in real time too.
 This is why many companies have turned to offering live chat as a communication channel on their website.

-Not only is live chat fast and easy to use, but adoption rates on usage are climbing too.
+There are numerous live chat benefits.
+It’s fast and easy to use, and adoption rates on usage are climbing too.
 The number of consumers that use live chat over phone and email support have increased by 50% since 2012, according to a report by Forrester.

 In fact, live chat has been so well received that it is now the most preferred customer communication channel, according to a study by 7.